sitamgithub-MSIT/nextjs-huggingface/README.md

 ### Changing the Model

 To change the model used in the application, you can modify the `route.ts` file located in the `app/api/chat/` directory.
-You can choose any other compatible model available on Hugging Face that has inference providers options.
+You can choose any other compatible Hugging Face model with inference providers options.
 You can find a list of available models on the [Hugging Face Model Hub](https://huggingface.co/models?inference_provider=all&pipeline_tag=image-text-to-text).

 ```typescript
 /** Initialize the model with selected inference provider */